Skip to main content

 Bespoke website vs WordPress.

-WordPress powers about 40% of the web and that's not an accident — for some sites it's genuinely the right tool.
+WordPress powers about 40% of the web, and for some sites it's genuinely the right tool.
 For most small businesses though, it's quietly expensive, regularly broken, and bought on an assumption ("it's free") that falls apart once you add the plugins, hosting, themes and occasional developer.
+A bespoke website costs more up front, but you own it, it has no recurring platform fees, and over a few years the maths usually lands in its favour.
 Here's the honest comparison.

 First, the bit most comparisons skip